Bad Habits: Policy Confounding and Out-of-Trajectory Generalization in RL: Policy Confounding

 \subsection{When should we worry about OOT generalization in practice?}

-The previous section highlighted the generalization failures of representations that depend on spurious correlations.
-Now, let us delve into the circumstances in which policy confounding is most prone to cause problems.

-\paragraph{Function approximation} Function approximation has enabled traditional RL methods to scale to high-dimensional problems with long-term memory dependencies, where storing values in lookup tables is infeasible.
-Using parametric functions (e.g., neural networks) to model policies and value functions, agents can learn abstractions by grouping together histories if these yield the same transitions and rewards.
-As mentioned before, abstractions occur naturally when histories are represented by a set of variables since the functions simply need to ignore some of these variables.
+\paragraph{Function approximation} Function approximation has enabled traditional RL methods to scale to high-dimensional problems, where storing values in lookup tables is infeasible \citep{franccois2018introduction}.
+Using parametric functions (e.g., neural networks) to model policies and value functions, agents can learn abstractions by grouping together states if these yield the same transitions and rewards.
+As mentioned before, abstractions occur naturally when states are represented by a set of variables since the functions simply need to ignore some of these variables.
 However, this also implies that value functions and policies are exposed to spurious correlations.
 If a particular variable becomes irrelevant due to policy confounding, the function may learn to ignore it and remove it from its representation (Example \ref{ex:frozen}).
-This is in contrast to tabular representations, where, every history takes a separate entry, and even though there exist algorithms that perform history (state) abstractions in tabular settings \citep{Andre02AAAI, Givan03AIJ}, these abstractions are normally formed offline before learning (computing) the policy, hence avoiding the risk of policy confounding.
+This is in contrast to tabular representations, where, every state takes a separate entry, and even though there exist algorithms that perform state abstractions in tabular settings \citep{Andre02AAAI, Givan03AIJ}, these abstractions are normally formed offline before learning the policy, hence avoiding the risk of policy confounding.